iamgadmarconi/hiten/docs/user_guide/guide_10_integrators.rst

 Available Integrators
 ---------------------------

-HITEN provides several high-quality integrators optimized for different types of dynamical systems.
+HITEN provides several integrators optimized for different types of dynamical systems.
 The main user-facing classes are factory classes that create the appropriate integrator instances.

 Integration Methods
 ~~~~~~~~~~~~~~~~~~~

-The primary way to use integrators in HITEN is through the :meth:`~hiten.system.base.System.propagate` method, which supports the following methods:
+The primary way to use integrators in HITEN is through the :meth:`~hiten.algorithms.dynamics.base._propagate_dynsys` method, which supports the following methods:

 - ``"scipy"``: Uses SciPy's DOP853 adaptive integrator (default)
 - ``"rk"``: Fixed-step Runge-Kutta methods (orders 4, 6, 8)
 - ``"adaptive"``: Adaptive step-size Runge-Kutta methods (orders 5, 8)
 - ``"symplectic"``: High-order symplectic integrators (orders 2, 4, 6, 8)

-For direct access to integrator classes, use the factory classes from :mod:`hiten.algorithms.integrators`.
+For direct access to integrator classes, use the factory classes from :mod:`~hiten.algorithms.integrators`.

 Runge-Kutta Methods
 ~~~~~~~~~~~~~~~~~~~